wmde/wikiba.se/source/setup.md

 ### [Federating](fed)

-Here's a thorough explanation of the various kinds of federation available for Wikibase.
+Here's an explanation of the various kinds of federation available for Wikibase.

 ### Other resources